qgis/QGIS-Documentation/docs/user_manual/working_with_vector/vector_properties.rst

   to the tree view only:

   * Indented: Display data in a human readable form with newlines and four space characters for indentation.
-  * Compact: Display data in a one-line size optimized string whiteout newlines or spaces.
+  * Compact: Display data in a one-line size optimized string without newlines or spaces.
   * Disabled: Display data as it comes from the provider.

 * **List**: Displays a single column table to add different values within a